danli-ds/R-Resources-for-Social-Scientists/README.md

-This is a collection of resources related to [R](http://www.r-project.org/) for social scientists.
+This is my collection of resources related to [R](http://www.r-project.org/).

 ## [The Official R Manuals](http://cran.r-project.org/manuals.html)